 Kawasaki disease is an uncommon disease affecting mainly preschool children.
-Older children and younger can also get it but less commonly.
+Older children and younger children can also get it but less commonly.
 The cause is currently not known but research is being done to try and find out.
-It is probably a severe response to an infection, although we do not yet know which infection.
-It results in inflammation (swelling) affecting many different blood vessels all over the body.
+It is probably a severe response to an infection, although we do not yet know which infection(s).
+It results in inflammation (swelling), affecting many different blood vessels all over the body.

 Your child will be diagnosed with "Kawasaki disease" using their symptoms, as there is no test for the disease.

 Although it is thought that Kawasaki disease may be caused by an infection, it is not easy to catch the disease from someone else.
 If a child gets Kawasaki disease, it is very rare for the child's brothers or sisters to get the disease.

 A child may have some or all of these symptoms:

 - Fever of more than 3-5 days (this has to be present with some of the other symptoms).
 The fever is often the first noticeable symptom.

 - Sore, red eyes which are not weepy.